“You have the right to remain silent.” Everyone has heard these words known as Miranda…

 - Is the accused a flight risk?

 - Is the accused dangerous or violent based on their criminal history?

-While most first time DWI cases will be released on a P.R. bond or a bond in the neighborhood of $1,000, felony DWI arrests can be as high as $35,000 or even not be given a change to make bail altogether.
+The majority of first time DWI get a PR bond or a bond of $1,000.
+Felony DWI arrest bonds can be as high as $35,000 or may be denied bail completely.